 This recent aerial photo shows two local landmarks: Casa Manana and Farrington Field:

-This aerial photo below shows that area in 1952.
-See the C-shaped footprint where the REAL School Gardens complex is today?
+See the C-shaped footprint facing east toward Farrington Field?
 On that site yoostabe the original Casa Manana.
 In 1952 that footprint was all that remained of the four-thousand-seat cafe-amphitheater, which was a centerpiece of the Fort Worth Frontier Centennial of 1936.
 The centennial’s 162-acre complex of buildings and midway had been built on land that the city had bought from the estate of Major Khleber Miller Van Zandt.
 Originally meant to be a simple pioneer days celebration arranged by local volunteer women, the celebration—thanks to the hand-shaking, arm-twisting, and check-writing of Star-Telegram publisher and Fort Worth head cheerleader Amon Carter—kept growing and by-Gawd and by-gollying until it celebrated a derned sight more than pioneer days.
 I give you exhibit A—exotic dancer Sally Rand’s Nude Ranch:

 You see, not content to rely on local volunteers, Carter had imported New York nightclub owner and Broadway producer Billy Rose (husband unto Fanny Brice) to be straw boss of the centennial’s entertainment.
 Rose’s remuneration: one thousand dollars a day for one hundred days.
 (That’s a per diem of $16,000 in today’s dollars.)
 On a more personal level Fort Worth’s extravaganza was, of course, Amon Carter’s attempt to out-Dallas Dallas, which was hosting the official Texas centennial celebration at Fair Park.